wodby/docs/product/faq.md

 <span id="team-plan"></span>
 ### Why does the team plan starts with 10 instances minimum?

-We have a good reason for that, actually even 2 reasons:

 When people use Wodby in production they expect a certain level of support which we can't provide for less than $50/mo.
 On the other hand we don't want to provide poor customers service.

-Quality > Quantity
+Quality over quantity.

 ### How can I purchase a server?